File Menu

 Save as

 Saves data under a new file name.
-Only the '.sw' file name is specified, but the image data will also be be saved if necessary in a '.sxi' file.
+Only the '.sw' file name is specified, but the image data will also be saved if necessary in a '.sxi' file.
 If DICOM or other image data has been loaded, the default is to only update the '.sw' file, but it is also possible to save the image data as a new '.sxi' file, containing 8-bit windowed versions of the original data.

 Close